Overview

 Creating Your MyxBoard

 The first step in comparing LLMs is creating a MyxBoard.
 A MyxBoard allows you to manage a group of models and run evaluations on them.
-You can either create a MyxBoard using a list of model identifiers or directly from a Hugging Face collection.
+You can either create a MyxBoard using a list of model identifiers or directly from a Hugging Face collection.Ranking Your MyxBoard Models with MyxMatch

 Once you’ve created a MyxBoard, you can compare the models to find the best base model for your application.
-The MyxMatch evaluation task helps you assess the performance of each model, ranking them based on how well they align with your specific use case, using a sample prompt.
+The MyxMatch evaluation task helps you assess the performance of each model, ranking them based on how well they align with your specific use case, using a sample prompt.Make sure to choose a prompt that closely matches the data your model will encounter during the use of your application.

 Viewing and Sharing Your MyxBoard

 The MyxBoard will be stored, and all updates will be handled automatically by the Remyx CLI, ensuring your MyxBoards are always up-to-date and easily retrievable.
-If you created a MyxBoard from a Hugging Face collection, you can also store your results in that collection as a dataset with the push_to_hf()
+If you created a MyxBoard from a Hugging Face collection, you can also store your results in that collection as a dataset with thepush_to_hf()

 method.